JabRef/user-documentation/en/finding-sorting-and-cleaning-entries/groups.md

 #### Specified keywords

-**%%%Help needed: I do not understand this feature.
-Please, step in %%%**

-**%%%Help needed: The following might be relevant %%%** By clicking the **Automatically create groups for database** button, you can quickly create a set of groups appropriate for your database.
+With the group type "Specified keywords", you can quickly create a set of groups appropriate for your database.
 This feature will gather all words found in a specific field of your choice, and create a group for each word.
 This is useful for instance if your database contains suitable keywords for all entries.
 By auto-generating groups based on the `keywords` field, you should have a basic set of groups at no cost.
+If you have an entry with "keywords = {A, B}", then this group type creates subgroups "A" and "B" both containing the entry.

 You can also specify characters to ignore, for instance commas used between keywords.
 These will be treated as separators between words, and not part of them.